gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Add an option to only use a front side depth and a thickness because non water tight meshes will having streaming coming off like the helmet
 - Add alpha test clipping to the pass shaders so the leaves on the planters look correct
 - Performe a reuseable depth prepass to improve performance on all subsequent passes.
+- Add a max loop iteration and unroll loop to see if performance improves.

 ### Stretch